 \section{EDOLAB's library}

-In this section, we first provide the definition of the sub-field of dynamic optimization considered in the current version of EDOLAB, which is single-objective unconstrained continuous DOPs\footnote{Note that all EDOAs, benchmark generators, and performance indicators in EDOLAB are developed for maximization problems.}.
-We then describe the library of EDOLAB, which includes three dynamic benchmark generators, two performance indicators, and 25 EDOAs.
+We begin this section by defining the sub-field of dynamic optimization considered in the current version of EDOLAB, which is single-objective, unconstrained, continuous DOPs.
+Note that all EDOAs, benchmark generators, and performance indicators in the EDOLAB library are specifically developed for maximization problems.
+We then describe the EDOLAB library, which includes four dynamic benchmark generators, two performance indicators, and 25 EDOAs.

-A single-objective unconstrained continuous DOP can be defined as:
+A single-objective, unconstrained, continuous DOP can be defined as:

 where $\vec{x}$ is a solution in the $d$-dimensional search space, $f$ is the time-varying objective function, $t$ is the time index, and $\vec{\alpha}$ is a set of time-varying environmental parameters.
-Almost all works in the field are focused on DOPs whose environmental changes occur only in discrete time steps, as can be seen in many real-world DOPs~\cite{nguyen2011thesis}.
+Most research in this field focuses on DOPs where environmental changes occur only at discrete time steps, which is characteristic of many real-world DOPs~\cite{nguyen2011thesis}.
 For a problem with $T$ environments, there is a sequence of $T$ stationary search spaces.
-Consequently, $f^{(t)}(\vec{x})$ with $T$ environmental states (i.e., $T-1$ environmental changes) can be reformulated as:

-where it is usually assumed that there is a degree of morphological similarity between successive environments.
-This characteristic can be seen in many real-world DOPs~\cite{yazdani2018thesis,nguyen2011thesis,branke2012evolutionary}.
-Below, we describe the library of EDOLAB.
+Consequently, a DOP, with $T$ environmental states (i.e., $T-1$ environmental changes), can be reformulated as: { } It is generally assumed that there is a degree of morphological similarity between successive environments, a characteristic commonly observed in many real-world DOPs~\cite{yazdani2018thesis,nguyen2011thesis,branke2012evolutionary}.